-We are insisting that the USDOE personnel that have the authority to insure that a Treatment Complex be built and operating soon are held accountable for delays.
+As stated in last years paper, State of Washington is insisting that the USDOE personnel that have the authority to insure that a Treatment Complex be built and operating soon are held accountable for delays.
 We will hold people accountable to meet critical path schedules and to make meaningful recovery efforts if the schedule shows delays.
+Last year compliance actions showed we are serious about our goals and although we hope not to use those same tools this year we will hold steadfast on the need for treatment of tank waste.